 - Breed: American Quarter Horse

-- Fastest Time: The fastest time that we could find records of it Hailey Kinsel’s 13.11 seconds at the National Finals Rodeo.
+- Fastest Time: The fastest time we could find records of Hailey Kinsel’s 13.11 seconds at the National Finals Rodeo.

 Famous Barrel Racing Riders

-Hailey Kinsel is a world champion barrel racer in United States and is known for her amazing quarter horse mare DM Sissy Hayday aka ‘Sister’.
-Sister is a Palomino American Quarter Horse mare that she bought as a 2 year old barrel horse prospect.
-Hailey didn’t realise she would be a winning barrel racer until a few years later as they did go through some challenges in their training.
-But the horse’s athleticism eventually proved to be enough to compete of high level.
-Sister’s has become an incredible money earner as she has earned Hailey over $1,000,000 in winnings over the last few years.
-Hailey’s career started taking off in 2017 after she qualified for the RFD-TV’s The American and ended up splitting a $1 million side pot with 2 other competitors.
+Hailey Kinsel is a world champion barrel racer in the United States and is known for her fantastic quarter-horse mare DM Sissy Hayday aka ‘Sister.’
+Sister is a Palomino American Quarter Horse mare she bought as a 2-year-old barrel horse prospect.
+Hailey only realized she would be a winning barrel racer a few years later as they underwent some training challenges.
+But the horse’s athleticism eventually proved enough to compete at a high level.

-Hailey is still very humble and down to earth and spends her days trail riding with her mom at the ranch during off season.
+Hailey is still humble and down to earth and spends her days trail riding with her mom at the ranch during the off-season.